 Why Do We Need Vitamin D For Our Skin?

 The National Institute of Health published facts about vitamin D for health professionals (11).
 It helps you understand how vitamin D works in your body.
-The primary organ absorbs vitamin D into your body, mainly through your skin.
-Your skin needs vitamin D.
+When the skin is exposed to UV rays, it synthesizes vitamin D.

 Meanwhile, the National Institute of Health recommends vitamin D in several ways (11).
 You’ll consume vitamin D3 in your diet and fortified foods or supplements with vitamins D2 and D3.
-Still, you should absorb it with sunlight because your skin needs it.
+You’ll likely get most of your vitamin D through sun exposure, but several factors can limit how much sun exposure you are able to get, which is where your diet comes in.

 7 Vitamin D Benefits For Skin